Open banking is revolutionizing the use cases offered by banks and financial institutions. Here are five of the most

-Of course, financial management and wealth management pre-date the arrival of open banking, but open banking has unlocked some of the possibilities within a PFM.
+Of course, financial management and wealth management pre-date its arrival, but open banking has unlocked some of the possibilities within a PFM.
 Both when a bank is connecting its own APIs across different business units, but also in connecting to API’s at other banks.
 Open banking has triggered a greater proliferation of financial management services, offering choice to the customer and opportunities for providers to offer a range of tailored products.

 - Instant credit risk

 Open banking can rapidly speed-up credit applications by allowing lenders to gain an almost instantaneous overview of an applicant’s credit history.
-Prior to open banking, assessing applicants for credit often involved pulling together different documents from different banks and institutions.
+Prior to that, assessing applicants for credit often involved pulling together different documents from different banks and institutions.
 This was a slow process and not only slowed down the delivery of credit services but led to a negative customer experience.

 Gaining access to a raft of instant banking data can allow lenders and underwriters to make quicker decisions.

 It can also allow the consumer to quickly find the products for which they are most likely to be approved.
 Instant credit risk means they can use comparison sites for loans and credit cards and be given an indication of their likelihood of acceptance before applying.
 This tendency has also seen the rise in a lot of the “buy now pay later” functionalities that are on the rise within the financial industry.

 While account aggregation and PFM services have been around for a while subscription management is fairly new.
 This feature gives both insights and actions.
 Subscription management basically detects all the recurring payments from the customer and shows them in one interface – this can be anything from a streaming service or a fitness membership to a utility bill or a monthly mortgage.
 From here the customer can manage the recurring payments by for instance cancelling unwanted subscriptions or getting notified about upcoming payments.